AndromedaIsComingg/DevOps-Projects-Darey.io/Project 5/README.md

 ## Working with numbers and calculations
 In this operation we will create a shell script that will perform some arithemetic operations.
-The file name will be `calculations.sh` and it will execute the following operations when we run it.
+The bash file name will be `calculations.sh` and it will execute the following operations when we run it.
 - Define two variables with numeric values, num1 and num2 (num1 will be assigned to a value of 10 and num2 will be     assigned to a value of 5
 - Perform basic arithmetic operations (addition, substraction, multiplication, division and modulus)
 - Display the results